Table of contents

-I’m a CPA and interim CFO for 200+ startups and I’ve helped many of my companies build financial models that have gotten the thumbs up from top VC firms and the pickiest of investors/board members.
+I’m a CPA and interim CFO for 800+ startups and my team has advised many companies on building SaaS financial models that have gotten the thumbs up from top VC firms and the pickiest of investors/board members.
+B2B SaaS businesses generally aren’t the hardest companies to create projections for, although there are some nuances around revenue that need to be carefully modeled.

 3 Years of Projections.
 Occasionally investors will ask for more/less, but start with 3 years.